tsunami416604/azure-docs.hu-hu/articles/governance/management-groups/create.md

 ### <a name="create-in-powershell"></a>A PowerShell létrehozása

-Belül a PowerShell a New-AzureRmManagementGroups parancsmagok használata:
+Belül a PowerShell a New-AzureRmManagementGroup parancsmagot használja:

 ```azurepowershell-interactive
 New-AzureRmManagementGroup -GroupName 'Contoso'